Weak Convergence Analysis of Online Neural Actor-Critic Algorithms: Main Result

-\begin{remark} We note that the choice of norm/distance to study the pre-limit processes $(P^N_t, Q^N_t)$ in Theorem \ref{limit odes} does not matter as $(P^N_t, Q^N_t) \in \R^{2M}$ is finite dimensional.
-The choice of norm for Theorem \ref{thm:global_convergence} does not matter for the same reason.
+\begin{remark} We note that the choice of norm/distance to study the pre-limit processes $(P^N_t, Q^N_t)$ in Theorem \ref{limit odes} does not matter as $(P^N_t, Q^N_t) \in \R^{2M}$ is finite-dimensional.
+The choice of norm for Theorem \ref{thm:global_critic_convergence} does not matter for the same reason.
 We will use $\|\cdot\|_\infty$ as the supremum norm as defined in \eqref{critic convergence}

 and the usual Euclidean norm

 Note that the Softmax function is Lipschitz in the following sense: there exist constants $C, C' >0$ such that for $P, \tilde{P} \in \R^M$,

 \end{remark}